-If It Tastes Bad, It Must Be Good for You: Zig Zagged.
-In one episode, Peg puts Pete on a diet that involves a medication or supplement in the form of a granola bar.
+If It Tastes Bad, It Must Be Good for You: Zig-Zagged in "As Goof Would Have It."
+Peg puts Pete on a diet that involves a medication or supplement in the form of a granola bar.
 Pete fears the taste, but to humor his wife, he tastes one, and they're so good he goes through a week's worth in a single sitting.
 Peg informs him that they're supposed to be in addition to his three squares a day, otherwise they may as well be candy (this is confirmed by the label).

 In "Inspector Goofy" Pete (trying to get Goofy a job as a city inspector) claims he has "an open mind" by lifting up Goofy's ears and revealing you can see straight through.

 In "Come Fly with Me" Pete, having been transformed into a fly is desperately trying to get Peg's attention and flies into one of her ears so she can hear him speaking.
 She can hear him, but unable to see where he is speaking from she tilts her head and Pete falls right out.